Long-ji/JSSO/README.md

 ## Contact :<br>
 If you have any questions, please feel free to contact me at jian_long@nudt.edu.cn.
 The code may produce slightly different results in MATLAB 2014 and MATLAB 2021 versions.

+## Our dataset:<br>
+The real dataset captured by our research group used in this paper can be downloaded from https://aistudio.baidu.com/datasetdetail/307645.

 ## Citation :<br>
 ```
 @ARTICLE{10559660,